SMcLeaish/astro-blog/src/blog/building_this_blog.md

 <br/>

 ### Background - Why Astro?
-I wanted to give a little background on this site.
 I've used and enjoyed [Astro](https://astro.build) for a few projects, for a number of reasons:

 * Mix and match frameworks
-* SSR/CSA both supported
+* SSR/CSR both supported
 * File-based routing
 * [Islands](https://docs.astro.build/en/concepts/islands/) - for selective hydration